gutierenmanuel/Newspaper-predictions/README.md

 ## Usage

-use or tutorial of the project
+use our tutorial of the project

 ## Examples